jcocozza/cassidy-connector/strava/README.md

   -f, --path string            the path to save successful output to. (will not write errors at this time)
-      --redirect-url string    the redirect url of your strava application (default "http://localhost/exchange_token") --scopes strings         the scope requirement of your strava application (default [activity:read_all]) -c, --use-cassidy            include this flag if you want to use the cassidy's strava application as opposed to your own.
-  -v, --version                version for cassidy-strava
+      --redirect-url string    the redirect url of your strava application (default "http://localhost/exchange_token") --scopes strings         the scope requirement of your strava application (default [activity:read_all]) -v, --version                version for cassidy-strava

 Use "cassidy-strava [command] --help" for more information about a command.